 Surveillance cameras made by companies linked to crimes against humanity watch millions of people every day in the UK.
-Hikvision and Dahua facilitate Chinese government’s persecution to the Uyghurs, from forced sterilisation in "re-education camps" to violent torture.
+Hikvision and Dahua facilitate Chinese government’s persecution of the Uyghurs, from forced sterilisation in "re-education camps" to violent torture.

 These companies have thousands of cameras in schools, hospitals and on high streets across the UK.
 They are violating human rights abroad and must be banned in the UK.